w3c-fedid/FedCM/README.md

 ## Sequencing

-While much of the environment is changing and evolving as we speak, there are clear things that are broken right now and enough signals about the principles and challenges ahead of us.
+While much of the environment is changing and evolving as we speak, there are concrete flows that are inviable right **now** and enough signals about the principles and challenges **ahead** of us.

 Much of this is evolving quickly and we are adapting as we learn, but here is our best representation of how we expect features to be developed: